-As of 27 May, there are 14,554 confirmed COVID-19 cases in the City of Cape Town (807 more since the last report), plus the municipality has 8,505 recoveries.
+As of 3 August, there are 65,607 confirmed Covid-19 cases in the City of Cape Town, an increase of 268 since the last report.
 Here are the Cape Town confirmed Covid-19 figures broken down by sub-district:

 HOW SOUTH AFRICA WILL EASE OUT OF LOCKDOWN

-President Cyril Ramaphosa has announced a risk-adjusted lcokdown strategy.
+There is a risk-adjusted lockdown strategy in place.
 There are 5 levels, which will work similarly to loadshedding.
 These levels will be implemented based on the number of new infections and healthcare system readiness

-We are currently still in alert level 4 until Monday, 1 June, when the country will enter level 4.
+We are currently still in alert level 3.
 Our border will remain closed to international travel except for the repatriation of South Africans and foreigners.
-However, exercise will be permitted all times of the day, and alcohol sales will be permitted (but not cigarettes).
+Alcohol sales are no longer allowed, and nor are cigarettes.
 People are still encouraged to stay home, and must wear a mask if they do go out.

 HOW THE CORONAVIRUS HAS AFFECTED TRAVEL AND TRANSPORT

-Public transport will still be operational for essential service workers as well as those in need of accessing essential services (such as buying groceries or needing medical attention).
+Public transport will still be operational for essential service workers as well as those in need of accessing essential services (such as buying groceries, getting to work, or seeking medical attention).
 Air travel is prohibited under the lockdown.
 Stay up to date with the government’s travel precautions.

 YOU CAN STILL LIVE A LITTLE

 You might have cancelled many plans, but we live in the age of the internet and there are endless creative ways to still live your life under lockdown.
-Kick off lockdown with an online party, a virtual market, or a museum day this weekend.
+Kick off lockdown with an online party, a social-distancing-friendly market, or a virtual concert this weekend.
 If you're planning to hang out with your friends via video call, make it a party with our playlist of Cape Town hits.

 HOW YOU CAN SUPPORT LOCAL BUSINESSES

-With trading restrictions, social distancing, event cancellations, and the 21-day lockdown period, many local businesses are taking a huge hit.
-Order takeouts, buy online, donate, and try not to cancel any payments you can afford.
+With social distancing, event cancellations, and the restrictions on trade during the lockdown period, many local businesses are taking a huge hit.
 The economy is under strain, but together we can keep many people afloat.
 Find out how you can support local businesses.

 PARKS, BEACHES AND OTHER PUBLIC PLACES REMAIN CLOSED

-Outside of the lockdown, the government had already taken steps to protect Capetonians by closing public facilities, including two popular CBD parks.
-The City of Cape Town announced on 23 March 2020 that to prevent the spread of COVID-19 all beaches are closed to the public.
-Like the restrictions on liquor sales, keep tabs on the other governmental restrictions in place.
+Prior to the lockdown, the government had already taken steps to protect Capetonians by closing public facilities, including two popular CBD parks.
+The City of Cape Town announced on 23 March 2020 that to prevent the spread of Covid-19 all beaches are closed to the public.

 SUBSCRIBE TO OUR NEWSLETTER FOR UPDATES

-For more updates on Cape Town and coronavirus (COVID-19), including some of the good news we all need during this trying time, subscribe to our weekly newsletter.
+For more updates on Cape Town and the coronavirus (Covid-19), including some of the good news we all need during this trying time, subscribe to our weekly newsletter.